CHART OF THE DAY: Apple's REAL Earnings Expectations

-Apple is bound to crush earnings tomorrow, based on the fact that the company always low balls its guidance.
+Apple is reporting earnings tomorrow and it is bound to deliver spectacular quarter results once again, based on the fact that the company has always been lowballing its guidance.

-Its EPS has been outperforming guidance by 44% on average over the last six quarters, and revenue has been 18% higher than revenue guidance.
+Its quarterly EPS has been outperforming guidance by 41% on average, and revenue has been 16% higher than revenue guidance.

-Based on this trend, Apple should report EPS of $7.90 on $29.38 billion revenue, versus its September EPS guidance of $5.50 EPS, and $25 billion revenue guidance.
+Based on this trend, Apple should report EPS of $7.09 on $26.72 billion revenue, while its June EPS guidance was announced at $5.03 of EPS on $23 billion revenue guidance.

 Follow the Chart Of The Day on Twitter: @chartoftheday